mateusap1/plutus-reference/README.md

 lookupDatum Tx{txData} h = Map.lookup h txData
 ```

+Simmilar to lookupSignature, but instead of searching for a signature, searches for a Datum.

+Given a datum hash `DatumHash` and a transaction `Tx`, verifies if this transaction's data field `txData` (a map with `DatumHash` representing the keys and `Datum` the values) contains a `Datum` corresponding to this hash.
+If it's able to find, return the data wraped into a `Just`, otherwise return nothing.

 #### lookupRedeemer

 ```haskell
 lookupRedeemer :: Tx -> RedeemerPtr -> Maybe Redeemer
 lookupRedeemer tx p = Map.lookup p (txRedeemers tx)
 ```

+Simmilar to lookupSignature, but instead of searching for a signature, searches for a Redeemer.

+Given a redeemer pointer `RedeemerPtr` and a transaction `Tx`, verifies if this transaction's redeemer field `txRedeemers` (a map with `RedeemerPtr` representing the keys and `Redeemer` the values) contains a `Redeemer` corresponding to this pointer.
+If it's able to find, return the redeemer wraped into a `Just`, otherwise return nothing.

 #### validValuesTx